 The Recording connections section defines the way MIDI In and Out devices will be connected when recording MIDI.

-By default, events received by the MIDI In device will be send to the MIDI Out device that's being used by the recording track.
-This is fine if you're using an external 19 inch synthesizer module or an onboard soundcard synthesizer.
-However, it can cause problems if you're using a MIDI keyboard with built-in sounds that is connected to both the computer MIDI In
+By default, messages received by the MIDI In device will be sent to the MIDI Out device that's being used by the recording track.
+This is fine if you're using an external 19 inch synthesizer module for example.
+However, it can cause problems if you're using a MIDI keyboard with built-in sounds that is connected to both